neilghosh/neilghosh.github.io/_draft/2022-08-28-India-Community-Summit-2022.md.md

 title: "India Community Summit 2022"
 description: "After a gap of 3 years due to pandemic the India Community Summit was organized by Google Developers at Ladakh.
 GDG Organizers, Developer Experts and Student Club Leads across India were part of it"
 ---
 [India Community Summit 2019](https://www.youtube.com/watch?v=OApF3wqgTEI) was a great experience in Bangalore.
 Tis time it was literally next level.
+It was held in Ladakh.
+Not just the sessions and networking during the summit, everyone was super excited to visit Ladakh as its one of the top tourist destinat
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MzI4NTczNjJdfQ==
+eyJoaXN0b3J5IjpbMzIwNjg2Mzc5XX0=
 -->